Navigating your consumer rights can be confusing. In our experience, even retailers and manufacturers don't always understand what the rules are.

 The ACL sets out consumer guarantees which can help you address problems with something you bought.
 You can refer to these guarantees when you contact the business about your issue.

 You're able to get a repair, replacement or refund if what you bought doesn't meet one of these guarantees.
-The remedy available depends on whether the problem is minor or major (see point 3).
+Which one you can ask for depends on whether the problem is minor or major (see step 3).

 Australian Consumer Law (ACL) covers you when you're buying or paying for goods, just like it does for services.
 This guide explains the legal guarantees you have as a consumer, and how you can take action to resolve an issue.